NATIONAL MUSIC THEATER INSTITUTE

 Theater Trips to New York City as well as to prominent regional theaters such as Yale Repertory Theatre, Goodspeed Opera House, and the A.R.T. are frequently taken.
 These excursions often feature exclusive opportunities to learn more about the artistic process with cast and creative teams.

 During Company Project, your ensemble collaboratively produces a full-length work guided by a prompt.
-You have two weeks to devise an original musical unique to your ensemble.
+You have eight days to devise an original musical unique to your ensemble.
 Through public performances, you showcase what you have learned and what has inspired you throughout the semester.